How to Choose Your Health Insurance

 - Platinum plans cover 90%

-The price of premiums increase the more medical costs your insurance company covers, but your maximum out of pocket expenses decreases the more medical costs your insurance company covers.
+The price of premiums increase the more medical costs your insurance company covers.
+At the same time, your maximum out of pocket expenses decreases the more medical costs your insurance company covers.

 You may be eligible for a premium subsidy based on your income through a tax credit.

-Catastrophic health plans are alternatives to the four standard insurance plans.
-Catastrophic plans have low premiums and extremely high deductibles.
-They are designed to leave you paying for the bulk of your routine medical costs, but provide backup if you experience serious medical conditions, like a heart attack or cancer.
+Catastrophic health plans are alternative plans where you get to pay low monthly premiums and extremely high deductibles.
+These are affordable plans that provide coverage if you experience any serious medical conditions, like a heart attack or cancer.
+But for other routine medical check-ups, you need to pay by yourself.

 Important Healthcare Terminology and Costs